nouvelle/coffee-time/README.md

 # Future features

-For now, you can check the URL
+For now, you can see the site clip data.
 I will be adding more function.

+- Save added data and read information into database.
-Show the history of your reading, login function.
+- Show the history of your reading.

-I will also add more interactive animations.
+- Login function.
+- Interactive animations.

 # Contributing